TeacherLists Blog

 Getting a Little Too Personal

-Some gifts might be absolutely lovely but, coming from a parent, they scream awkward.
-Things like bath bombs, scented lotion, and lip balm are best left to the very special person in a teacher’s life.
+Some gifts might be absolutely lovely, but things like bath bombs, scented lotion, and lip balm are best left to the very special person in a teacher’s life.
 If it’s appropriate for Valentine’s Day, it probably isn’t a great teacher gift.

 Handy Dandy